davidkunze/mosaic-creation/handling_nodata_issues.md

+# Incorrect Detection As Nodata Pixels

-Pixels that contain the nodata value in one band are incorrectly regarded as nodata pixels and are displayed transparently in most GIS systems.
+Pixels that contain the nodata value in one band are incorrectly detected as nodata pixels and are displayed transparently in most GIS systems.

-example:
+Example:
 - cir aerial image with OSM in backgroud
 - nodata value: 254
 - true nodata pixel: CIR 254-254-254
-- example for incorrectly regarded nodata pixel: CIR 254-188-211
+- example for incorrectly detected nodata pixel: CIR 254-188-211

 ![grafik](https://github.com/user-attachments/assets/16ed7fb1-c4d3-429c-b58b-500ab0200238)